MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 Close the current open changeset after uploading edits.
 Default: on.

-### Enable auto preset
+### Enable auto-preset generation

-When using name suggestions, automatically apply the best preset.
+Try to build presets from taginfo when using the preset search.
 Default: on.

 ## Location Setting